0ld-h3ad/DarkMatters-Spring2019/README.md

 **Reading:** [David Naguib Pellow and Lisa Sun-Hee Park, “Early History and the Struggle for Resources”](/SiliconValley_2_EarlyHistory.pdf) from [*The Silicon Valley of Dreams*](https://www.amazon.com/gp/product/0814767109/ref=ox_sc_saved_title_1?smid=ATVPDKIKX0DER&psc=1)

+* Further Reading: Chapters 3 + 4 from this book.

 **Guiding Questions:**
   * What are some similarities between the ethos that drove the gold rush and the ethos of Silicon Valley?
   * Based on the history of environmental injustice in Santa Clara and San Jose, what do you think the future of that region will be like?